Lublin County: Administrative division

 The county is subdivided into 16 gminas (two urban-rural and 14 rural).
 These are listed in the following table, in descending order of population.

 Lublin County in the Past

 The history of Lublin County as a separate administrative unit dates back to the late 15th century, when Lublin Voivodeship was carved out of eastern part of Sandomierz Voivodeship.
 The new voivodeship was made of three counties - Urzedow County, Lukow County and Lublin County, which had the area of 5812 sq. kilometers (as for mid-16th century).
 Apart from Lublin, other towns of the county were Kazimierz Dolny, Lubartow, Wawolnica, Kurow, Leczna, Konskowola, Belzyce and Parczew.
-Exact boundary between Urzedow and Lublin counties is difficult to establish, as it varied in different centuries.
+Exact boundary between Urzedow and Lublin counties is difficult to pin down, as it has varied in different centuries.

-Lublin County existed in its original form until the Partitions of Poland.
+Lublin County existed in its original form until the 18th-century forced Partitions of Poland.
 It continued to exist also in the Duchy of Warsaw, Russian-controlled Congress Poland and Second Polish Republic, but its borders were subject to frequent changes, due to several administrative centers.